zentrocdot/Bash/PROGRAMMING.md

 ## Writing Program Scripts

-<p align="justify">In the simplest conceivable case, a script is nothing more than a list of system commands that are stored in a ASCII compatible text file.
+<p align="justify">In the simplest conceivable case, a script is nothing more than a list of system commands that are stored in a <code>ASCII</code> compatible text file.
 This saves the effort of having to re-enter this special sequence of system commands each time they are needed and they are called.</p>

 <p align="justify">In the next step, we add a suitable first line to the file.
 This first line contains the so-called <code>Shebang</code> and the required interpreter for the script with the full path.
 In addition to the system commands, comments can be added to the file.</p>